darknightKJ/group3-sre/README.md

 The setup-observability.sh script is a complete infrastructure setup that includes:

--Phase 1: Terraform infrastructure
+- Phase 1: Terraform infrastructure
--Phase 2: Prometheus monitoring stack + Discord alerts -Phase 3: MySQL HA database cluster (with replication) -Phase 4: WordPress Application Setup (LoadBalancer service) -Phase 5: Port forwarding for UI access
+- Phase 2: Prometheus monitoring stack + Discord alerts
+- Phase 3: MySQL HA database cluster (with replication)
+- Phase 4: WordPress Application Setup (LoadBalancer service)
+- Phase 5: Port forwarding for UI access

 This provides end-to-end setup from infrastructure to applications in one script.
 The MySQL installation includes proper secret management and HA configuration.